With all 49 Democrats on board, Senate leaders sound off on plan to restore net neutrality

 Lyft Concierge, its ride-booking service for businesses, opens to all

 Democrats in the Senate have achieved unanimous party support of the plan to undo the FCC’s recently passed order gutting net neutrality.
-All 49 Democratic Senators and one Republican are ready and willing to officially disapprove the Restoring Internet Freedom rule, requiring only one more vote to send this bill to… its inevitable death on the floor of the House or at best the desk of the President.
+All 49 Democratic Senators and one Republican are ready and willing to officially disapprove the Restoring Internet Freedom rule, requiring only one more vote to send this bill to… its inevitable death on the floor of the House or at best the desk of the president.

 But don’t worry, there’s more to this plan.
 First, though, let’s hear the leaders of this bill speak winged words in recommendation and admonition.